thuyanduong/nextjs-pusher-chatroom/README.md

 #### To Do:
-- Timeout feature
-- Refactor Sign in to use email
-- Refactor to use useForm instead of local state
+- Refactor to use react hook forms instead of local state
-- Implement userchannels model

 - Add multiple pages: /, /chatroom, /sign-up, /sign-in, /me
 - Add auth